How to Train Around Swimmers Shoulder

 An easy way to lessen the burden on your shoulders over the long term–and when you feel pain starting to seep in–is to implement fins into your warm-up.

 Doing so helps lessen the work load your shoulders have to carry, and saves them for the critical sets.
-Swimming with fins is fun, gets your legs in shape, and allows you an opportunity to properly and thoroughly warm-up your shoulders before unleashing some main set fury on them.
+Adding swim fins to your swim training is fun, gets your legs in shape, and allows you an opportunity to properly and thoroughly warm-up your shoulders before unleashing some main set fury on them.

 2. Do more vertical kick and less paddles.